Features:

 - Resistors R3 and R4 were added to allow the LDAC pin on the MCP4822 to be connected to ground or GPIO25 on the Raspberry Pi GPIO header.

-- The schematic for version 2.0 can be downloaded here.
+- The schematic for version 2.0 can be viewed here.

 Legacy Expander Pi Versions

-See our KB article for previous versions of this board.
+See our Knowledge Base article for previous versions of this board.

 Ratings & Specifications